Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Model predictions with uncertainty propagation

 Figures~\ref{fig:PostPred_OOvsdAu}a and b show our model predictions using Posterior 1 and 2.
 Our results with Poserior 3 are close to those obtained with Poserior 2.
 We find that the elliptic flow coefficients in central d+Au collisions are 30-50\% larger than those in O+O collisions.
 Our results can be understood as a consequence of the hydrodynamic responses to more eccentric initial geometric shapes in central d+Au collisions compared to central O+O collisions.

 Although the Posterior 1 and 2 provide comparable descriptions of $v_n\{2\}$ in the large Au+Au collisions, the anisotropic flow coefficients in small O+O and d+Au collisions show strong sensitivity to the two posterior distributions.
 Elliptic flow coefficients in both collision systems fall off more quickly with the larger values of QGP specific shear viscosity from Posterior 2.
 With model parameters sampled from Posterior 1, we find that the triangular flow coefficients are similar in the two collision systems.
-In contrast, the larger values of the QGP-specific shear viscosity from Posterior 2 result in stronger suppression of $v_3\{2\}$ in d+Au collisions than those in O+O collisions.
+In contrast, the larger values of the QGP-specific shear viscosity and smaller initial triangularity from Posterior 2 result in smaller $v_3\{2\}$ in d+Au collisions than those in O+O collisions.

 Computing anisotropic flow with the four-particle cumulant method requires high statistics.
 Figure~\ref{fig:PostPred_OOvsdAu_v24}a shows the $v_2\{4\}$ in O+O and d+Au collisions with cluster parameter set 1 from the Posterior 2.
 The difference of $v_2\{4\}$ in central d+Au and O+O collisions is twice larger than the difference of $v_2\{2\}$.
 The flow fluctuations give positive contributions to $v_2\{2\}$, while contribute negative to $v_2\{4\}$.
 Figure~\ref{fig:PostPred_OOvsdAu_v24}b shows the ratios of $v_2\{4\}/v_2\{2\}$ for O+O and d+Au collisions, which is sensitive to the flow fluctuations.
 This anisotropic flow ratio is about 0.5 in central O+O collisions, while it is around 0.9 for central d+Au collisions.
 It indicates that there are a lot more elliptic flow fluctuations in central O+O collisions than those in d+Au collisions.